MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 #### Attacker return on investment

-Finally, raising the cost of attack for attackers makes your organization more resilient to cybersecurity risk.
+Finally, raising the cost of an attack for attackers makes your organization more resilient to cybersecurity risk.
 Beyond meeting specific regulatory requirements, your budget spend should make it more expensive and difficult for an attacker to gain access to your environment and perform activities such as data exfiltration or data destruction.
 In other words, you reduce the return on investment (ROI) of attackers, causing them to possibly move on to another organization.

 Attackers are often categorized by level of sophistication and resources (such as existing tools and experienced staff), from lowest to highest: amateur, organized crime, and nation states.